-The Healthy Ageing Research Group comprises of research revolving around six inter-related themes of importance for older people and younger older people (retirement age):
+The Group comprises of research around six interrelated themes of importance for older people and younger older people (retirement age).

 The Healthy Ageing Research Group aims to:

-- Ensure that the work of the group demonstrates change in policy and practice for older people at a local, national and international level
+- Ensure that the work of the group demonstrates a change in policy and practice for older people at a local, national and international level.

 Through our thematic aims we will:

 - Develop interventions to promote active and healthy ageing, assist older people to maintain independence, promote quality of life and ensure active participation in society.

 - Promote equity, especially by investigating determinants of access to services and treatments as they relate to ageing.